Documentation Index

 - On the formula (

-labels array at creation time) — declares which labels are associated with each component type in this formula
+labelsarray at creation time) — declares which labels are associated with each component type in this formula - On each variant (

-label_id at variant creation time) — tags the specific alternate with its meaning
+label_idat variant creation time) — tags the specific alternate with its meaning

 Label Fields